 If your personal or financial information has been exposed to a data breach, it’s a good idea to freeze your credit.
 This can help keep predators from opening new accounts in your name.

 But freezing your credit isn’t just something to do if your identity has been stolen.
-If you want to constantly protect yourself from identity theft, it’s a good idea to keep your credit frozen unless you are actively applying for a new credit card or loan.
+If you want to constantly protect yourself from identity theft, keeping your credit frozen is a good idea unless you actively apply for a new credit card or loan.
 That way, if any of your information is compromised, the thieves won’t be able to open any new accounts.

 Of course, when you are applying for new credit or debt, you’ll need to unfreeze your credit temporarily.
-Just make sure that once the process is over, you freeze your credit again at all three major credit bureaus: Experian, Equifax, and TransUnion.
+Make sure that once the process is over, you freeze your credit again at all three major credit bureaus: Experian, Equifax, and TransUnion.

 How To Freeze Your Credit